Ulwothar/Character-Creator-server/README.md

 There is one route here, showing all possible features the character can have (all from section 2).

 GET '/character' - returns object with all possible classes, races, natures, skills, stats, schools and spells.

+# 3 /api-docs

+This is swagger route - documentation of this API.
+Every route can be checked, used or tested.
+This route is used for two main reasons:
+- lets you test the API and quickly add items to database.
+- helps front-end people find out how to communicate with this API.